 Leaving the Fund, or ‘opting out’

 While you are still working for the bank you can choose to ‘opt out’ of the Fund.
-You can opt out at any time and there are some good reasons why you may want to, but you should speak with an independent financial adviser before you do.
+You can opt out at any time and there are some good reasons why you may want to, but you should get independent financial advice before you do.
 That’s because if you opt out, you’d be giving up valuable benefits and would not be able to re-join the Fund.
+You can find a trusted adviser yourself or, if you’re over age 50, you can take advantage of the competitive charges with Liverpool Victoria Financial Advice Service Limited (LVFAS) that the Trustee has arranged.

 A step-by-step guide to opting out